• Skip to main content

 • Heat the oven to 400°F. Line a baking sheet with parchment paper.

-• Toss the cauliflower florets with 2 tbsp olive oil, then spread on the prepared baking sheet.
-Slice off the top of the head of garlic and rub ½ tbsp of remaining oil into the exposed garlic cloves.
+• Toss the cauliflower florets with 2 tablespoon olive oil, then spread on the prepared baking sheet.
+Slice off the top of the head of garlic and rub ½ tablespoon of remaining oil into the exposed garlic cloves.
 Wrap the garlic in aluminum foil and add it to the baking sheet.

 • Transfer to the oven and roast the cauliflower and garlic until the cauliflower is golden brown and tender and the garlic is soft and squeezable, 40-45 minutes.
 The cauliflower may finish roasting before the garlic, so check it every 5 minutes after the 40-minute mark.